Education in Somalia

 GPE in Somalia

 In Somalia, GPE processes fostered education sector coordination by encouraging regular meetings of the local education groups, joint sector reviews, and the inclusion of civil society.
-UNICEF is the grant agent for the three current implementation grants.

 Part of the grant was processed as accelerated funding to organize a 15-day accelerated training program and pay incentives to nearly 1,000 newly recruited teachers.
 This made it possible to extend access to public schools from the beginning of the 2013-14 school year.
 The remaining program implementation grant of US$6.8 million was approved in November 2013, for a total grant of US$8.2 million.

-The program is divided into three components:
+The program is structured into three components:

 - Develop a teacher training system.
 This includes training of up to 1000 new teachers to expand access.

 - Develop a teacher management system to increase the number of teachers in government-supported schools who benefit from predictable salary payments.
 This includes a setting up a new payment system and payment of teachers through the government.

 - Strengthen regional institutions to improve support to basic education services by regional education officers.

 Puntland has recently been awarded a US$ 5.6 million grant to address key priorities identified in the country’s Education Sector Strategic Plan for 2017-2021.
 The overarching goal of the program is to improve the quality of education, promote equity and access for the most socially excluded children in Puntland, and to strengthen the capacity of the Ministry to deliver effective and efficient education services.